 Albert Alexander Wood – born on 19th December 1898.
 He started at the National School in 1902, but left in 1904 to go to a private school.
 In 1905 he was admitted to the Council Upper School, but in 1906 he left town.
 On 6th May 1908 ‘Alex’ was admitted to the Thornbury Grammar School.
 He was living with his parents at the time of the 1911 Census.
 At the Grammar School he gained Cambridge Local Junior July 1914 Cambridge Senior July 1915 and December 1915 and 3rd class Hons Exemption from Bristol Matric.
 He left the Grammar School on 22nd December 1915 to join the Navy.
 The lists of Thornbury people sent gifts at Christmas 1917 shows Alex was serving on the HMS Benbow.
 He was listed as living in the High Street in the 1921 and 1927 Electoral Registers.

-In 1928 Alex married Annie Allen in Thornbury and in the 1931 Electoral Register they were living in Lower Morton.
-By the 1935 and 1938 registers he was back in the High Street.
+In 1928 Alex married Annie Allen at St Oswald’s Church in Rockhampton.
+By the 1931 Electoral Register they were living in Lower Morton.
+The 1935 and 1938 registers show that he moved back to the High Street.
 We understand he took over the printing side of the business following his father’s retirement.
 According to the family website (http://www.horders-tp.co.uk/) ‘Alex was eventually taken up with war work after 1939 and thereafter, this side of the business fell into decline until he died in 1970’.

 Gwenllian Lloyd – born on 10th April 1900.
 She was admitted to the Council Upper School in 1907 and moved on to the Thornbury Grammar School in May 1908.
 She left school in 1914 and the records show her intention was ‘At home’.
 She married William Albert Page of Cheltenham in Thornbury in April 1926.